Hayner History, Family Crest & Coats of Arms

 The surname Hayner was first found in Silesia, where the family made a considerable contribution to the feudal society which shaped modern Europe.
 Individual bearers of the name first mentioned in ancient chronicles include Henczel von dem Hayn in Goerlitz in 1352, and Matz Drausche von Hain in Goerlitz in 1566.

-Important Dates for the Hayner family
+Early History of the Hayner family

 This web page shows only a small excerpt of our Hayner research.
 Another 306 words (22 lines of text) covering the years 1626, 1650, 1657, 1672, 1701, 1710, 1762, 1771, and 1825 are included under the topic Early Hayner History in all our PDF Extended History products and printed products wherever possible.